Individuals with disabilities who require assistance should contact the Director of Disability Services.

 Establishment of Academic Experiences for Students Seeking Accommodations and Determining Essentialness

-Below is the procedure by which the College will determine the essentialness of specific academic requirements that will be affected by requested academic accommodations.
+Below is the procedure by which the University will determine the essentialness of specific academic requirements that will be affected by requested academic accommodations.

 - Based on the foregoing documentation and evaluation, the DDS will notify faculty members each semester of specific auxiliary aids and/or academic adjustments that are to be granted.

-- Students or faculty who wish to appeal the College’s decisions regarding the essentialness of specific academic requirements should follow the procedures found in the College Catalog and the Student Handbook.
+- Students or faculty who wish to appeal the University’s decisions regarding the essentialness of specific academic requirements should follow the procedures found in the University Catalog and the Student Handbook.